Salaried Employees

 To be exempt from overtime, you must earn at least $684 per week ($35,568 per year) AND pass a duties test.
 Your actual job duties matter more than your title or pay structure.
 If you don't meet both requirements, you're owed overtime.

 Being salaried doesn't mean exempt.
 Your employer pays you a salary and says overtime doesn't apply.
-But just because you're salaried doesn't make you exempt.
+But just because you're salaried does not make you exempt.
 You also have to pass a duties test.
-Most people don't.
-If you spend significant time doing non-exempt work, you're owed overtime.
-Period.
+If you spend significant time doing non-exempt work, you are owed overtime.

 Half-day deductions blow the exemption.
 You're salaried and called "exempt."
 But your employer deducts pay if you take a half day for a doctor's appointment, or if you arrive late because of traffic, or if you leave early for any reason.
 That's illegal.
 Making deductions for partial-day absences destroys the exemption.
 You become a non-exempt employee owed overtime.